jamiemccrindle/foldr.uk/foldr-uk-website/blog/2021-06-01-app-service-devcontainer.md

 It is also possible that a host key has just been changed.
 ```

 Simply delete the offending line from your known hosts file.
-You could also switch off host key checking using `StrictHostKeyChecking no` in your ssh config file but you'd potentially open yourself up to man-in-the-middle attacks.
+You could also switch off host key checking using `StrictHostKeyChecking no` and `UserKnownHostsFile /dev/null` in your ssh config file but you'd potentially open yourself up to man-in-the-middle attacks.